CreativeComputing2035/ConcretePoetry-KyleTranquilli/README.md

 # ConcretePoetry-KyleTranquilli
-Readers must are lost in the wilderness and must make critical decisions in order to survive.
+Readers have been in a horrible plane crash and are stranded in the wilderness.
+They must make critical decisions in order to survive the harsh conditions of the forest.